 The following identifies the nominees for the five director positions and provides information as to their business experience for the past five years.
-Each nominee, with the exception of Mr. Steve Leveen and Mr. William Sweasy, is presently a director of the Company:
+Each nominee is presently a director of the Company:

-Thomas L. Doerr, 71, has been a director of the Company since 1987 and was elected Lead Director in 2015.
+Thomas L. Doerr, 72, has been a director of the Company since 1987 and was elected Lead Director in 2015.
 In 1972, Mr. Doerr co-founded Leeson Electric Corporation and served as its President and Chief Executive Officer until 1982.
 The company manufactures industrial electric motors.
 In 1983, Mr. Doerr incorporated Doerr Corporation as a holding company for the purpose of acquiring established companies involved in distributing products to industrial and commercial markets.
 Mr. Doerr brings a wealth of entrepreneurial experience to the Board including a hands-on understanding of strategy development, operations and finance.
 Mr. Doerr has directly been involved in all aspects of his businesses including operations, distribution, purchasing, finance and quality control.

-Michael J. Koss, 61, has held various positions at the Company since 1976 and has been a director of the Company since 1985.
+Michael J. Koss, 62, has held various positions at the Company since 1976 and has been a director of the Company since 1985.
 He was elected President and Chief Operating Officer of the Company in 1987, Chief Executive Officer in 1991, Vice-Chairman in 1998 and Chairman in 2015.
 Mr. Koss brings to the Board intimate knowledge of the Company's daily operations as the Company's Chief Executive Officer.
 In addition, Mr. Koss's extensive senior leadership experience in various positions gives him a broad understanding of the types of operational, financial and strategic issues that affect the Company.
 He has been the driving force behind the Company's new product development.
 Mr. Koss is also a director of STRATTEC Security Corporation.
-Mr. Koss is the son of John C. Koss, the former Chairman of the Board.

-Steven A. Leveen, 60, a board nominee for Koss Corporation is co-founder and board member of the Levenger Company, having been CEO of Levenger from 1987 to 2014.
+Steven A. Leveen, 61, has been a director of the Company since 2015.
+Mr. Leveen is co-founder and board member of the Levenger Company, having been CEO of Levenger from 1987 to 2014.
 He is a 2015 Fellow in the Advanced Leadership Initiative at Harvard.
 He serves on the boards of the National Book Foundation, Conscious Capitalism, Inc. and the WPO Miami/Fort Lauderdale Chapter of Young Presidents' Organization.
 Mr. Leveen brings a wealth of experience including direct marketing, strategy development, technology and consumer goods branding.

-Theodore H. Nixon, 63, has been a director of the Company since 2006.
+Theodore H. Nixon, 64, has been a director of the Company since 2006.
 Since 1992, Mr. Nixon has been the Chief Executive Officer of D.D.
 Williamson, a global manufacturer of natural and caramel color for the food and beverage industry.
 Mr. Nixon joined D.D.
 Williamson in 1974 and became President and Chief Operating Officer in 1982.
 Mr. Nixon brings to the board business leadership, corporate strategy and operating expertise.
 In particular, he has extensive experience in launching new products, brand building, innovation, marketing, customers and sales channels.
 Mr. Nixon also lends a global business perspective, based on his leadership of global business operations at D.D.
 Williamson.

-William J. Sweasy, 61, has been nominated to be a director of Koss Corporation.
+William J. Sweasy, 62, has been a director of the Company since 2015.
 Mr. Sweasy is Chairman of Red Wing Shoe Co. and was also CEO until 2013.
-Red Wing Shoe Co. is a multi-facility manufacturer and retailer of purpose-built footwear setting the standard of excellence for work boots.
-Mr. Sweasy will add valuable experience to the board in the areas of executive leadership, large international company experience and a diverse background in strategy development, operational management, financial oversight, and consumer goods experience.
+Red Wing Shoe Co. is a multi-facility manufacturer and retailer of purpose-built footwear, setting the standard of excellence for work boots.
+Mr. Sweasy adds valuable experience to the board in the areas of executive leadership, large international company experience and a diverse background in strategy development, operational management, financial oversight, and consumer goods experience.